 Information about the crime

 Cyla Krauter died in a hospital in Brzesko in June 1942 as a result of shot wounds inflicted by Germans.
 Janina K. (born in 1914), a resident of Brzesko, keeps Cyla in her memories.
-We recorded Ms K.’s account in June 2017: “I used to have a friend in secondary school, Cyla Krauterówna.
+We recorded Ms K.’s account in June 2017: “I used to have a friend in the secondary school, Cyla Krauterówna.
 She was so beautiful, she had long, blond, curly hair.
 She came from a very orthodox family, even their housekeeper was Jewish.
 Her father owned a bookshop and a printing house.
 I often visited their home.
 I remember a Saturday evening, after the Sabbath – it was before the war.
 A table, a challah, a 9-arm candlestick… in front of the table the old Krauter was standing dressed in a tallit [a prayer shawl.]

 – I’m sorry I’ve disturbed you.
 You’re praying.

 – No. But even if I was praying we could pray together, we have the same ten commandments.
 Do you remember?

 I told him all ten commandments.

 – Am I your neighbour as a Jew?

 – Of course.
 That’s what I’ve been taught at home, we’ve got the same God.